 Service during the War

-In 1760, the regiment served in Germany.
+In 1760, the regiment was sent to Germany under the Chevalier de Jerningham.
 By May 23, it was part of the first line of the infantry centre of Broglie's Army.
 By December 30, the regiment had taken its winter-quarters in Marburg.

-In 1761, the regiment was stationed at Marburg.
+In 1763, the regiment was placed in garrison at Bouchain.